AmiteshBadkul/fpga-lab/README.md

 7. Implement a 2-bit x 2-bit Multiplier using IP Integrator.
 8. Design and implement a unit which computes O = (AxB) + (CxD) using Vivado IPs.
 A, B, C and D are 2-bit inputs.
 O is a 5-bit output.
 Implement the design on FPGA and show the outputs using on board LEDs.
 Assume inputs are connected DIP switches.
 9. Using VIO (Virtual Input/Output) IP for debugging
+10. Implement an ALU and debug your implementation using VIO.

 ## FPGA Board Details
 Zedboard Zynq Evaluation and Development Kit [xc7z020clg484-1](https://www.xilinx.com/products/boards-and-kits/1-8dyf-11.html)